stevencombs/retrocombs.github.io/_posts/plus4/2020-06-10-plus4-chapter2-keyboard.md

 ## Episode Contents

+Because the Commodore Plus/4 keyboard is so different from modern keyboards, I devised a modern key nomenclature to identify keystroke combinations as shown in the table below:
 In this episode I describe and demonstrate each of the items below:

 1. Upper-case versus lower-case mode: Default is upper-case graphics mode.
 Switch between them with `⇧` + `C=`.